Fundacio-Bit/jee-app-dist/README.md

 Once you have updated local files

 1. Execute [bin/app_setenv.sh](./bin/app_setenv.sh) to create an .env file and values configured in settings folder will take effect.
 2. You don't need to execute [bin/_app__loadenv.sh](./bin/_app__setenv.sh) by yourself.
-This script reads values from .env file and export them when is sourced from others, and should be updated with care.
+This script is sourced from others for read and export values from .env file, and should be updated with care.

 ---